-incorporation or organization)

-47215 Lakeview Blvd.
-Fremont, California

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (877) 922-9835

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share СТКВ The Nasdaq Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗵 NO 🗆

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES 🗆 NO 🗵
+(I.R.S.
+Employer

-Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES 🗵 NO 🗆

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES 🗵 NO 🗆 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+incorporation or organization) Identification No.) 47215 Lakeview Blvd.
+Fremont, California (Address of principal executive offices) 94538 (Zip Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share CTKB The Nasdaq Global Select Market preceding 12 months (or for such shorter period that the Registr days.
+YES ⋈ NO ☐ Indicate by check mark whether the Registrant has submitted el (§232.405 of this chapter) during the preceding 12 months (or f Indicate by check mark whether the Registrant is a large accele growth company.
+See the definitions of "large accelerated filer, the Exchange Act. reports pursuant to Section 13 or 15 reports required to be filed by Section twas required to file such report lectronically every Interactive Data for such shorter period that the Regrated filer, an accelerated filer, a 5(d) of the Act.
+YES □ NO ☒ tion 13 or 15(d) of the Securities Exchange Act of 1934 during the tts), and (2) has been subject to such filing requirements for the past 9 a File required to be submitted pursuant to Rule 405 of Regulation S-tistrant was required to submit such files).
+YES ☒ NO □ on-accelerated filer, smaller reporting company, or an emerging orting company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Environ in a consultation of the
+Non-accelerated filer Smaller reporting company П